RoshiniUdayaKumar/Design-and-Simulation-of-1-bit-adder/README.md

 The objective of this project is to perform post-layout simulations.
 After verifying that the DRC and LVS have passed without any errors, we shall extract the parasitics to perform post-layout simulations.
 This will provide a clear understanding of the circuit speed, the effect of parasitics on the circuit, and any glitches introduced due to signal delay mismatches.

-Unlike only designing the layouts only with VDD and GND, this will not assure that the circuit will perform as desired.
-Hence, we will apply the required voltage and load to the pins and measure the performance of the circuit.
+Unlike designing the layouts only with VDD and GND, which will not assure that the circuit will perform as desired.
+We will apply the required voltage and load to the pins in the layout to measure the performance of the circuit.

 Steps followed to accomplish this: